salbihmustafa/reactBookShelf/README.md

     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    └── Library.js # This is a component that preps the books into certain bookshelves and passes props to Bookshelf.js.
+    └── Bookshelf.js # This is a component that determines what bookshelf each book is in.
+    └── Book.js # This lists out all the books based on the action made by the user, whether searched, or on the home page.
+    └── SearchBooks.js # This allows users to search for a book and add it to a certain shelf.
 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.